Siege of Tourane: Engagement at Cẩm Lệ, 15 September 1859

 A second, equally successful, assault was made on 15 September on the Vietnamese positions at Cẩm Lệ.
-The Vietnamese had fortified a defence line one and a half kilometres long, consisting of strongpoints linked by trenches.
-Ditches filled with water had been dug in front of the trenches, and the defences were crowned with bamboo stakes filed to sharp points.
-The allied garrison of Tourane had recently been reinforced by eight companies of marine infantry, and Rigault de Genouilly was able muster three columns for the attack, under the respective commands of Lieutenant-Colonel Reybaud, Colonel Lanzarote and capitaine de vaisseau Reynaud, backed by a strong reserve under the command of chef de bataillon Breschin.
+The Vietnamese had fortified a defense line one and a half kilometers long, consisting of strongpoints linked by trenches.
+Ditches filled with water had been dug in front of the trenches, and the defenses were crowned with bamboo stakes filed to sharp points.
+The allied garrison of Tourane had recently been reinforced by eight companies of marine infantry, and Rigault de Genouilly was able muster three columns for the attack, under the respective commands of Lieutenant Colonel Reybaud, Colonel Lanzarote and capitaine de vaisseau Reynaud, backed by a strong reserve under the command of chef de bataillon Breschin.
 The French and Spanish stormed the Vietnamese lines and put their defenders to flight.
 French casualties at Cẩm Lệ were 10 men killed and 40 wounded.
 Several hundred Vietnamese were killed and wounded, and the French and Spanish also captured 40 enemy cannon.
 The Vietnamese commander Lê Đình Lý was mortally wounded in the engagement.

 Despite these impressive tactical victories, the French were unable to break the siege of Tourane.
 Meanwhile, disease was taking a heavy toll of the allied expedition.
 Cholera broke out both among the allied landing force and on the warships.
 Between 1 June and 20 June 1859, 200 French troops died from cholera in Tourane, and one battalion that joined the garrison at the end of April 1859 lost a third of its strength in two months.